abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter12.md

 Ajahn Chah took one look and just bolted after the lad.
 He was going to beat this little novice.
 The novice saw him and was out of there.
 Ajahn Chah chased after him, trying to catch the novice to thrash him.
 The novice was quicker and got away.
-Then it hit Ajahn Chah, what he was doing.
+Then it hit Ajahn Chah: what he was doing?
 He went back to his dwelling place and didn’t come out for three days.
 He sat and worked with that anger.
 He didn’t come out, go on almsround, or eat.
 The monks said that after that occasion, nobody ever saw him display anger again.
 It was very, very interesting.
 He just